teenbress/Database-Systems-and-Data-Pipeline/BerkeleyX: CS186: Database Systems/week3/README.md

    - The query is a conjunction of m >= 0 equality clauses of the form: k_1 = <val_1> AND k_2 = <val_2> AND ...
 AND k_m = <val_m>
    and at most 1 additional range clause of the form: k_m+1 {<,>} <val>

 ### Data Entry Storage
+- 3 Basuc alternatives for data entries in any index:
+   - By value
+   - By reference
+   - By List of references
+- Heap file could be clustered or unclustered
 ### Variable Length Keys
+-
 ### B+ Trees Cost Modeling